mirecekd/tesla-kecal/README.md

-# Tesla Kecal - Voice Assistant Bridge
+# Tesla Kecal - Car Voice Assistant Bridge

-A sophisticated voice assistant integration system that bridges Home Assistant Assist and Perplexity AI through Android Tasker automation.
-This project enables seamless voice control switching between smart home management and AI conversations using a single interface.
+A sophisticated voice assistant integration system that bridges Home Assistant Assist and Perplexity AI through Android Tasker automation and brings it to car sound system for interaction.
+This project enables seamless voice control switching between smart home management and AI conversations using a single audio interface.

 <div align="center">